Photo credit: Cas Holmes

 Seeing Time from this perspective also puts a new slant on belief in reincarnation, in that it’s not a simple circle – it is a reinterpretation of one’s existence.
 Your body is reconstructed from matter that existed before your conscious life in a different configuration, and when you die, your body will be pulled apart, and recombined into new forms of existence – similar to what you are now, but never exactly the same.

-Although it might be tempting to fear the loss of your current form, it’s also interesting to consider what incredible new extrapolations we all might become of ourselves in the future, each reimagined by the spiral of Time, as sweeps through another arc of the infinitely tightening spiral into eternity.
+Although it might be tempting to fear the loss of your current form, it’s also interesting to consider what incredible new extrapolations we all might become of ourselves in the future, each reimagined by the spiral of Time, as it sweeps through another arc of the infinitely tightening spiral into eternity.